Released: 22 March 1963

 The album contained both sides of The Beatles' first two singles - Love Me Do, PS I Love You, Please Please Me and Ask Me Why - plus 10 new recordings made on 11 February 1963.
-That day's recording cost just £400 and lasted for 16 hours.
+That day's recording cost just £400 and lasted for just under 10 working hours.

 There wasn't a lot of money at Parlophone.
 I was working to an annual budget of £55,000.